 Action Step: When setting boundaries, use ASSA—Alert, State, Sell, and Agree.
 You can use this method when talking in person or sending an email or text message.

-State: Tell them what their behavior has upset you and how it made you feel.
+State: Tell them what their behavior was that has upset you and how it made you feel.

-Sell: Show them the benefits of respecting your boundaries and treating them politely.
+Sell: Explain to them the benefits of respecting and treating your boundaries politely.